 Cheese is usually the main attraction of a nibbles platter, but it can also be the most expensive element.
 However, you don’t need to spend a fortune.

-If you’re fortunate enough to have a good deli in your town, then you can pick up some amazing cheeses, cut to the amount you require, for just a couple of dollars.
+If you’re fortunate enough to have a good deli in your town, then you can pick up some amazing cheeses, cut into small amounts, for just a couple of dollars.

-Or you could just go to Aldi, which is where I now head for some nice, inexpensive cheese.
+For cheaper, but still very good cheese, head to Aldi.
 You can pick up a whole wheel of brie for less than $3.

 Serve it alone, or with one other select cheese (Aldi has a pretty good range) and you’re good to go.